 KETTLE-COOKED POTATO CHIPS

 More than 170 years ago, sliced thin potatoes were dropped a handful at a time into a black kettle of hot oil for a crisp, golden bite of potatoes, light but with substance.
 While industrialized chips became the standard, kettle cooked chips made a statement in the marketplace.
 But like most brands, kettle-cooked also use industrial seed oils for frying.
 But you can have the healthy version of “kettle cooked” at home.
 Fry those delicate slices of potato in fresh EVOO for a truly gourmet chip.
 And a sweet bonus?
-Fry in any one of our infused EVOOs: Garlic, Rosemary, Tuscan Herb, Chipotle and a bite of France in our Herbes de Provence.
+Fry in any one of our infused EVOOs: Garlic, Rosemary, Tuscan Herb, Chipotle or for a bite of France use our Herbes de Provence.
 Have our sea salts on hand for finishing.
+Enjoy the crunch!

 INGREDIENTS:

-2 large russet potatoes, scrubbed or peeled, cut horizontally in 1/8-inch slices
+• 2 large russet potatoes, scrubbed or peeled, cut horizontally in 1/16-inch slices using a mandoline

 DIRECTIONS:

 Note: Russet potatoes will give you the lightest, crispiest chip.
-Yellow-fleshed potatoes, including Yukon Gold, also work and give a more potato-forward, slightly more substantial chip.
-The method is the same either way: slice evenly, soak, dry very well and fry in small batches.
+Yellow-fleshed potatoes, including Yukon Gold, also work but will give you a more potato-like, less crispy chip.

-Ideally, use a mandoline to slice potatoes or a sharp knife.
-Place slices in large bowl of cold water, gently tossing to remove excess starch.
+Place potato slices in large bowl of cold water, gently tossing to remove excess starch.
 Drain, refill the bowl with fresh cold water and soak for 30 minutes.
 Drain again, then dry the slices very thoroughly between clean kitchen towels until thoroughly dry.

 Serve the chips on the patio as a side, or as a snack for everyone while grilling your dinner.